-Line 13A - Total Rhode Island Income Tax - After Rhode Island Credits: Subtract line 12 from line 11.
+Line 13a- Total Rhode Island Income Tax - After Rhode Island Credits: Subtract line 12 from line 11.
 If zero or less, enter zero.

-Line 13B - Recapture of Prior Year Other Rhode Island Credits: Enter amount of Credit Recapture from page 6, RI Schedule CR, line 7.
+Line 13b - Recapture of Prior Year Other Rhode Island Credits: Enter amount of Credit Recapture from page 6, RI Schedule CR, line 7.

 Line 14 - Rhode Island Checkoff Contributions: Enter amount of checkoff contributions from page 2, RI Checkoff Contributions Schedule, line 33.
-A list of the checkoff contributions can be found on page I-7 of these instructions.
+A list of the checkoff contributions can be found on page I-8 of these instructions.
 These checkoff contributions will increase your tax due or reduce your refund.

-Line 15 - Use/Sales Tax Due: Enter the amount of Use/Sales Tax from line 6 of the Individual Consumer's Use/Sales Tax Worksheet above.
+Line 15 - Use/Sales Tax Due: Enter the amount of Use/Sales Tax from line 6 of the Individual Consumer's Use/Sales Tax Worksheet located at the top of page I-5.